 Stock options awarded to eligible employees are exercisable and expire according to the vesting schedules as specified at the time of grant.
-Such options are awarded based on the fair market value of the common stock of TRV, a US dollar denominated stock traded on the New York Stock Exchange, on the grant date, and have a term of ten years from the date of the grant.
+Such options are awarded based on the fair market value of the common stock of TRV., a U.S. dollar denominated stock traded on the New York Stock Exchange, on the grant date, and have a term of ten years from the date of the grant.
 All employee stock option agreements provide that vesting is accelerated in certain circumstances, such as upon retirement or death.
+The Board of TML award stock options to eligible Irish and UK based employees and recharge the associated costs to the Company.